Maternity pay - what you're entitled to

 If your employer is taken over by another business your weeks of work will include time working for both employers.

-If you're entitled to statutory maternity pay, also check how to get it, including what to do if your employer won't pay.
+If you're entitled to it, also check how to get statutory maternity pay, including what to do if your employer won't pay.

 Resigning, being sacked or being made redundant